joshfreeman00/video-game-review-MS3/README.md

 ## Goals

 The aim of the website is to allow the users to write reviews on their opinions of the game and rate it out of 5.
-Games are updated and added by the 'admin'.
+Games are managed by the 'admin'.

 ### User: